We believe regionalization helps to:

 Regionalization Summit/Workshop - State College, Pennsylvania - Highlight Reel

-Regionalization: RCAP's Recommendations for Waste and Wastewater Policy
+Regionalization: RCAP's Recommendations for Water and Wastewater Policy

 In May 2021, RCAP released a new research report, “Regionalization: RCAP’s Recommendations for Water and Wastewater Policy,” which focuses on local, state, and federal policies that encourage and those that hinder regional solutions and includes recommendations at all levels of government to better support regional solutions moving forward.